 || stats values(ja3), values(dest_ip), values(src_ip), values(total) AS total count BY server name ja3s||Shows results in a table with the JA3, dest_ip, src_ip and total in columns grouped by server name and JA3s.|

 || eval perc=round((count/total)*100,4)||Shows the percentage of times the JA3 and server combination occurred, rounded to 4 decimal places.|

 || sort + perc||Sort with the least frequently occuring combination first.|

 This search returns the rarest JA3s and server combinations.
 In the example below, you can see two TLS sessions which look suspicious for update.lunarstiiiness.com within the top ten rarest results.

 However, the results of this search can be inconsistent.
 It is most useful as an addendum to other searches in this use case.

-Performing additional whitelisting by using allow lists can also help you identify additional potentially malicious results, as shown in the example below.
+Using additional allow lists can also help you identify additional potentially malicious results, as shown in the example below.

 Finally, you might be interested in other processes associated with the Detecting software supply chain attacks use case.